 How fast Victoza works varies from person to person and depends on their unique circumstances and what they take it for.
 Your initial body weight, dosing adjustments, diet choices, and exercise types can also determine how much weight you will lose and how fast.

-If you take Victoza for type 2 diabetes, it starts working within hours after injection.
+If you take Victoza for type 2 diabetes, it starts working within hours of the injection.
 Still, you will typically experience lower blood sugar levels as soon as two weeks.
-But it may take several weeks for you to start noticing weight loss.
+However, it may take several weeks for you to start noticing weight loss.

 Keep going if your blood sugar levels have not decreased significantly by Week 3 or you have yet to lose weight by the 6th week.
 It's normal for the medication to take a bit longer for some people to notice any long-term benefits, but that doesn't mean it's not working.

-Suppose your response is insufficient (weight loss of less than 5% at three to four months) despite strict adherence to dosing instructions.
+Suppose your response needs to be more robust (weight loss of less than 5% at three to four months) despite strict adherence to dosing instructions.
 In that case, your doctor may discontinue the medicine because the risks and treatment costs might outweigh the long-term benefits.

-If you feel uncomfortable about not noticing changes as fast as you expected, it's best to seek your doctor's advice on the way forward.
+If you feel uncomfortable about not noticing changes as fast as you expected, it's best to seek your doctor's advice on how to proceed.

 Victoza Side Effects

-While serving many benefits, Victoza may also cause some side effects, ranging from mild and common to severe and rare.
+While Victoza offers many benefits, It may also cause some side effects, ranging from mild and common to severe and rare.

 Common Side Effects